LAN eXtensions for Instrumentation: Overview

-Proposed in 2005 by Keysight(formerly called Agilent Technologies) and VTI Instruments (formerly called VXI Technology and now part of Ametek), the LXI standard adapts the Ethernet and World Wide Web standards and applies them to test and measurement applications.
-The standard defines how existing standards should be used in instrumentation applications to provide a consistent feel and ensure compatibility between vendors equipment.
-The LXI standard does not define a mechanical format, allowing LXI solutions to take any physical form deemed suitable for products in their intended market.
+Proposed in 2005 by Keysight and VTI Instruments, the LXI standard adapts the Ethernet and World Wide Web standards to test and measurement applications.
+The standard defines how existing standards should be used in instrumentation applications to provide a consistent feel and ensure compatibility between equipment.

+The LXI standard does not define a mechanical format.
 LXI products can be modular, rack mounted, bench mounted or take any other physical form.
+LXI products may have no front panel or display, or they may include embedded displays and keyboards.